-The Centers for Disease Control and Prevention (CDC) issued an alert to healthcare providers because patients in several countries have been infected with Candida auris, a fungus that can lead to invasive diseases.
+The Centers for Disease Control and Prevention (CDC) issued an alert to healthcare providers because patients in several countries have been infected with Candida auris, a yeast that can lead to invasive infections.

 Candida auris is concerning public health officials for three reasons:

 - This strain is multidrug-resistant, meaning there are only limited types of drugs that can treat this infection.